-Over the past one hundred years, the Catawba Chapter, NSDAR, has been actively involved in the Rock Hil community, State of South Carolina, and on the national level..
-Historical places in the area, including the Upper Landsford Canal and Brattonsville, have been marked and dedicated.
-Chapter members also planted holly bushes in Glencairn Garden in honor of George Washington's 250th birthday.
+The Catawba Chapter has seen that historical places in the area, including Brattonsville and the Upper Landsford Canal in nearby Chester County, have been marked and dedicated.
+Chapter members also planted holly bushes in Rock Hill's beautiful Glencairn Garden in honor of George Washington's 250th birthday.
 Flags have been donated to schools and firehouses.

 Our meetings are educational, helpful, and fun.
 Contact us if you are interested in receiving a personal invitation to our next meeting.

 The DAR gives members an opportunity for service in many areas.
 It is a way to join with others in trying to make America a better place to live.
 It offers the opportunity to work with the youth of this country through the educational programs.
 The DAR encourages citizens to become active in the community, to assist with historic preservation, and to help preserve documents and records of the past.
-It offers an opportunity to meet people with similar interest, develop friendships, and to join others who cherish the priceless heritage enjoyed by all; while promoting the ideals of patriotism and love of country.
+It offers an opportunity to meet people with similar interests, develop friendships, and to join others who cherish the priceless heritage enjoyed by all, while promoting the ideals of patriotism and love of country.

 Do you qualify for membership?
-Click here to find out.
+Click here to find out